 Knock yourself out if you love nerding out on that kind of thing, otherwise let's keep it simple with the salinity map and how you can use it to plan your fishing trips.

-Hydrocoast is practically a centerpiece for this forecast during the summer months, so you should watch those videos to get an idea as how to guesstimate where biting speckled trout will be.
+Hydrocoast is practically a centerpiece for fishing trip planning during the summer months, so you should watch my fishing trip reviews to get an idea as how to guesstimate where biting speckled trout will be.

 When you first visit Hydrocoast's website you will see that they have options for either basin.